mietek/halcyon-website/pages/guide/index.md

 ```

-#### Extra layers
+#### Extra dependencies

 Certain applications may require a Haskell development environment to be available at run-time.
-To install any of the GHC, Cabal, and sandbox layers together with the application, include an [`extra-layers`](/reference/#halcyon_extra_layers) magic file.
+To install any of the GHC, Cabal, and sandbox directories together with the application, include an [`extra-dependencies`](/reference/#halcyon_extra_dependencies) magic file.

 ```
 ghc